By Robin Owens 2 days ago, Monitors

-When searching for the best monitors for photo editing, you should make sure that you’ve chosen the right screen size and resolution.
-Think about how limited your workspace is and if that’s not a problem, consider picking a model with a 24” screen or bigger.
-Such a size will make editing images easier for you.
+Think about how limited your workspace is and if that’s not a problem, consider picking a 24” monitor or bigger.
+Such a screen size will make editing images easier for you.
 If you’re looking to become even more productive, you can work on two monitors simultaneously.

-The Adobe RGB (RGB 1998) standard was introduced to broaden the capabilities and standards created by IEC, by providing a larger color space and more realistic color reproduction when viewing images on the screen, editing photos and printing them.
+Adobe RGB.
+This standard was introduced to broaden the capabilities and standards created by IEC, by providing a larger color space and more realistic color reproduction when viewing images on the screen, editing photos, and printing them.
 This color scheme is substantially bigger than sRGB.
-Taking into account the ever-increasing number of LCD monitors that can display most of this color space, Adobe RGB is considered to be the standard among professional photo editors and specialists who work in the printing and publishing industries.
+Taking into account the ever-increasing number of LCD monitors that can display most of this color space, Adobe RGB is considered to be the standard among professional photo editors, printing and publishing experts.

-If you’re using a cheap laptop or desktop monitor, you’ll know everything about brightness uniformity or rather its absence.
-That isn’t a problem if you’re working on a digital table, but it’s a serious issue if you’re using the monitor for photo editing because you require equal levels of brightness on all parts of an image.
+If you’re using a budget laptop for photo editing or a desktop monitor, you’ll know everything about brightness uniformity or rather its absence.
+That isn’t a problem if you’re working on a digital table, but it’s a serious issue if you’re using the monitor for photo editing because you need equal levels of brightness on all parts of an image.

-The differences in brightness usually come down to two things: the screen’s technology and the backlighting uniformity.
-IPS (In-Plane Switching) screens cost more but give better image quality and uniformity.
+The differences in brightness usually stem from two things: the screen’s technology and the backlighting uniformity.
+IPS models cost more but give better image quality and uniformity.